ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 ## The `resources/` directory

-The `resources/` directory stores all package resources such as images, default configs, etc.
+The `resources/` directory stores package resources such as images, default configs, etc.

 ## The `modules/` directory